videojs/video.js/docs/guides/setup.md

 In each case, the callback is called asynchronously - _even if the player is already ready!_

+## Advanced Player Workflows

+For a discussion of more advanced player workflows, see the [player workflows guide](player-workflows.md).

 [boolean-attrs]: https://www.w3.org/TR/2011/WD-html5-20110525/common-microsyntaxes.html#boolean-attributes
 [getting-started]: http://videojs.com/getting-started/